 • Visit one of the Schiphol airport lounges if you have access.

-• Get a massage or a spa treatment at Xpress Spa.
+• Get a massage or a spa treatment at Xpress Spa – open 0700-2100 at 3 locations around the airport.
 There are also Massage-O-Matic self-service massage chairs around the airport.

-• Have a look at the small NEMO Science Museum interactive exhibition.
+• Have a look at the small Rijksmuseum Schiphol which features 17th century paintings from Dutch Masters.
 Located between Lounges 2 and 3 (past security), it is open 24 hours per day with free entry for passengers.

 • There are a number of shops at Schiphol – the See Buy Fly are on departures terminal side while the Schiphol Plaza mall on the public side includes a supermarket and various chain stores.